quii/learn-go-with-tests/mocking.md

 Once a developer learns about mocking it becomes very easy to over-test every single facet of a system in terms of the _way it works_ rather than _what it does_.
 Always be mindful about **the value of your tests** and what impact they would have in future refactoring.

 In this post about mocking we have only covered **Spies** which are a kind of mock.
 There are different kind of mocks.
-[Uncle Bob explains the types in a very easy and short article](https://8thlight.com/blog/uncle-bob/2014/05/14/TheLittleMocker.html), go read it.
+[Uncle Bob explains the types in a very easy to read article](https://8thlight.com/blog/uncle-bob/2014/05/14/TheLittleMocker.html).
 In later chapters we will need to write code that depends on others for data, which is where we will show **Stubs** in action.